SPTV (program): 1983–1990

-1990-1996
+1990–1996

-It was replaced on July 9, 1990, by São Paulo Já, which served as a test for a new format to replace Praça TV, Praça Já, which was never achieved outside of São Paulo.
+It was replaced on July 9, 1990, by São Paulo Já, which served as a test for a new format called Praça Já intended to replace the Praça TV format, though the concept was never adopted outside São Paulo.
 Its main intention was to strengthen local news and increase the live participation of reporting teams.
-A pioneer on Globo to have six bulletins, which replaced Globo Cidade, and which were shown throughout the afternoon and with a presenter as anchor (Carlos Nascimento), it was the first local news program to show news from Brazil and the world during Praça TV 1st edition, as it occupied the Jornal Hoje slot in the afternoon.
+The programme was a pioneer on Globo, featuring six bulletins that replaced Globo Cidade and aired throughout the afternoon with Carlos Nascimento as anchor.
+It was the first local news programme to include national and international news during the Praça TV 1st edition slot, as it occupied the Jornal Hoje time period in the afternoon.

-The first edition highlighted local and interior news and national and international events.
+The first edition covered local and interior news, in addition to national and international events.
 The second presented a summary of the day's facts and short news, only with state issues.
 São Paulo Já tried to give the same importance to the subjects, but sought an accessible language, with space for relaxation.

-Until April 9, 1994, SP already broadcast news in this format; As of April 11, a Monday, Jornal Hoje returned to São Paulo, and SP began generating news only for the metropolitan region of São Paulo, having independent editions in affiliates such as Oeste Paulista, this edition lasting half an hour, like other local news programs from other global broadcasters.
+Until April 9, 1994, SP already broadcast news in this format; as of 11 April, a Monday, Jornal Hoje returned to São Paulo, and SP began generating news only for the metropolitan region of São Paulo, with independent editions on affiliates such as Oeste Paulista.
+Each edition lasted half an hour, consistent with other local news programmes across the Globo network.
 The justification for this return was that Jornal Hoje had got the formula right for the female audience in the afternoon.

-Carlos Nascimento commanded the newscast in the style of a classic anchor, presenting the news, intervening in live interviews, talking to reporters, ensuring consistency and agility to the group.
+Carlos Nascimento presented the newscast in a classic anchor style, delivering the news, conducting live interviews, and liaising with reporters to ensure editorial consistency.
 Augusto Xavier shared the news presentation with Carlos.
-It was the first Globo newspaper to invest heavily in weather forecasting, which later became standardized across the network's newspapers.
+It was the first Globo newscast to invest heavily in weather forecasting, which later became standardized across the network's newscasts.

-In the first year of the news program, Silvana Teixeira, former presenter of the children's show Bambalalão, became a weather forecast columnist, giving information in a tone considered, at the time, relaxed, wearing a raincoat on rainy days and a coat on cold days.
+In the first year of the news program, Silvana Teixeira, former presenter of the children's show Bambalalão, became a weather forecast columnist, delivering forecasts in a relaxed tone, wearing a raincoat on rainy days and a coat on cold days.
 The data, graphics and images used in the table were provided by the National Institute for Space Research (INPE), in the São Paulo city of São José dos Campos.

-With the return of Jornal Hoje broadcast on national television, in April 1994, the first edition of São Paulo Já started to air at 12:45 pm, lasting half an hour and focusing on community issues.
+With the return of Jornal Hoje to national television in April 1994, the first edition of São Paulo Já began airing at 12:45 pm, lasting half an hour and focusing on community issues.
 It was anchored by Carlos Tramontina.
 Carlos Nascimento remained in charge of the news only in the second edition, shown at 7:45 pm.

-On February 10, 1995, SP Já made a special one-hour edition, shown instead of the Globo Repórter program for the entire state of São Paulo, because of the rain calamity in the capital of São Paulo.
+On February 10, 1995, SP Já made a special one-hour edition, shown instead of the Globo Repórter program for the entire state of São Paulo, because of the rain calamity in the São Paulo capital.
 The edition was presented by Carlos Nascimento, and was unique in the history of television news.